-5.1.4 Automatic Discovery Protocol
+5.1.4 ADP

-Automatic Discovery Protocol (ADP) is triggered by a factory-installed boot option and automates the initial commissioning of 7705 SAR nodes.
+Automatic discovery protocol (ADP) is triggered by a factory-installed boot option and automates the initial commissioning of 7705 SAR nodes.
 When the 7705 SAR is started for the first time, an ADP keyword in the BOF causes automatic discovery to run as part of the TiMOS application image.
-See the appropriate chassis installation guide, "Automatic Discovery Protocol", for more information on ADP.
+See the applicable chassis installation guide, "Automatic Discovery Protocol", for more information about ADP.